muhku/FreeStreamer/README.markdown

 - Supports Podcast RSS feeds
 - The stream contents can be stored in a file (see the OS X application for an example)
 - It is possible to access the PCM audio samples (useful if you want your own audio analyzer, for instance)
+- Includes a frequency analyzer and visualization, see [Additions](https://github.com/muhku/FreeStreamer/tree/master/Additions) and the iOS application

 [![Player view](https://raw.github.com/muhku/FreeStreamer/master/Extra/player-new.png)](https://github.com/muhku/FreeStreamer/)